lalitaalaalitah/GoogleVisionOCR_Python/README.md

         - Set up Authentication

     **Note: You may get an offer to avail USD 300 credit for usage.
 Accept that.
 It may enable you to OCR without charges for a few thousand images.**

+4. Download latest version of the script.
+Older version are kept just to learn from errors.
+Don't use older versions.

-4. Open the script and search for "path_to_secret_key.json" and replace it with path of your .json authentication file(which you downloaded while following instructions from 3.)
+5. Open the script and search for "path_to_secret_key.json" and replace it with path of your .json authentication file(which you downloaded while following instructions from 3.)

-5. Save the script.
+6. Save the script.

-6. If needed copy it to system PATH, so that you can call it from anywhere.
+7. If needed copy it to system PATH, so that you can call it from anywhere.

-7. Make the script executable.
+8. Make the script executable.

         chmod +x path_to_script

-8. Windows users should check whether their terminal is using utf-8 encoding or not
+9. Windows users should check whether their terminal is using utf-8 encoding or not

         chcp 65001

         set PYTHONIOENCODING=utf-8
-9. Now run the script as
+10. Now run the script as

         path_to_script

-10. Follow instructions in the terminal and provide path to (file/folder)
+11. Follow instructions in the terminal and provide path to (file/folder)